 Part 15.2 provides that: (1) not only a claimant may apply for summary judgment against a defendant, but a defendant may apply for a summary judgment against the claimant for the claim or any issue in the claim against him to be dismissed on the basis of the evidence as opposed to striking out on technical grounds under the court's case management powers under Part 26.
-(2) where the application is made by the claimant the test to be applied is whether the defendant has 'no real prospect of successfully defending the claim or issue'; (3) where the application is made by the defendant the test is whether the claimant has 'no real prospect of successfully defending the claim or issue'; (3) where the application is made by the '40.
+(2) where the application is made by the claimant the test to be applied is whether the defendant has 'no real prospect of successfully defending the claim or issue'; (3) where the application is made by the defendant the test is whether the claimant has 'no real prospect of successfully defending the claim or issue'; (3) where the application is made by the defendant the test is whether the claimant has 'no real prospect of succeeding on the claim or issue'40.